- This post contains affiliate links. Read more here.

 Before we get into what you can give your dog for pain, let’s talk about the human medications you should never give your dog.
 These OTC (over-the-counter) human pain medications are not safe for dogs:

 - Ibuprofen (found in Advil, Motrin, and Nupren)

 - Acetaminophen (found in Tylenol and many decongestants)

 - Naproxen (found in Aleve)

 Some over-the-counter medications, like aspirin, are safe for dogs only in the appropriate dosage.
 Dosage depends on the weight, size, and health history of the dog, and unfortunately, it can be very easy to give them too much.
 You should always consult a veterinarian before giving your dog over-the-counter medications.

-One of the most common pain medication types in the world, NSAIDs are used to reduce swelling, stiffness, and joint pain.
+One of the most common pain medication types in the world, NSAIDs are used for short-term reduction in swelling, stiffness, and joint pain.
 They’re especially helpful for dogs with arthritis, or dogs recovering from injury or surgery.

 NSAIDs work by blocking the effects of pain-inducing enzymes, easing pain and inflammation and allowing your dog to move more comfortably.
 These should only be prescribed by a vet.
 Common NSAIDs for pets include: